Australia Cup: Eligibility

 Up to and including the 2019 edition, the 32 teams that make up the Australia Cup competition proper have been the 10 A-League teams with the remaining 22 teams composed of various semi-professional and amateur qualifiers, referred to as "Member Federation Clubs", from each of the state federations, with the A-League clubs enter the competition at the Round of 32.
-From 2021 to 2024, the top eight placed A-League clubs for the season gain automatic qualification to the Round of 32.
-The remaining four teams are subject to a play-off series for the remaining two positions.
-From 2025 this was expanded to the top 9 A-League clubs whilst the remaining four continued to the play-off series.
+From 2021 to 2025, the top eight or nine placed A-League clubs for the season gain automatic qualification to the Round of 32, with the remaining four teams subject to a play-off series for the remaining two positions.

+From 2026, only the Australia-based A-League clubs enter at the Round of 32 (with New Zealand-based A-League clubs Wellington Phoenix and Auckland FC omitted), with the winner of the Australian Championship competition also awarded a direct qualification spot.

 The number of clubs representing each federation is determined by player registration numbers in each jurisdiction and reviewed annually.
 Teams from the Northern Territory have been represented since 2015.

 From 2015 to 2021, the National Premier Leagues Champion of the previous year qualified for the FFA Cup Round of 32.
 The first club to qualify via this method was North Eastern MetroStars from South Australia who won the 2014 National Premier Leagues Final Series.
 Since 2022, as there is no longer an NPL Champion, an additional slot was allocated to Victoria.